 Recommended Diet for Cats

-Confirm with your veterinarian about a weight loss plan for your cat if they are obese.
-You want to have your cat on a diet that keeps them lean.
+Cat osteoarthritis treatment can heavily rely on diet.
+First, confirm with your veterinarian about a weight loss plan for your cat if they are obese.
+Cat food for arthritis should aim at keeping them lean.

 Your cat will need sufficient protein to maintain muscles that support the joints.
 The objective is to reduce fat on the cat, not muscle.